Tips & Tricks

 Share the experience with your child: Ask your child to demonstrate the way they use their iPad at school.
 Ask your child to teach you how to use the iPad.
 Have a go at using some of the apps with your child.
 Have a set time where children can access the iPad.

-There are many resources available, such as Cybersmart.
 As parents and teachers, we are committed to supporting our students in developing skills in and greater awareness of digital citizenship.

 Is there any need for me to supervise my child while using the device?